-Luke is a self-taught oil painter originally from Cheyenne, Wyoming and now living and working in Salt Lake City, Utah.
-He has shown work at museums and acclaimed exhibitions, including the Nicolaysen Art Museum in Casper, Wyoming, the Springville Art Museum in Springville, Utah, and the Coors Western Art Show in Denver, Colorado.
+A self-taught oil painter, Luke Anderson has shown work at museums and in acclaimed exhibitions, including the Nicolaysen Art Museum in Casper, Wyoming, the Springville Art Museum in Springville, Utah, and the Coors Western Art Show in Denver, Colorado.
 He won the award for best oil painting at the Western Spirit Show at the 2020 Old West Museum in Cheyenne, Wyoming, received jurors’ top scoring marks at the 2019 Bash & Ball Auction at the Nicolaysen Art Museum, and was awarded an honorable mention at the 2020 Annual Salon at the Springville Museum of Art.
 He is represented by Visions West Contemporary in Bozeman, Montana, Meyer Gallery in Park City, Utah, and Deselms Fine Art in Cheyenne, Wyoming.

 Listen to our interview with Luke.